MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-windows-form-to-search-data.md

 ---
-title: Create a Windows Form to search data with ADO.NET (.NET Frameowrk)
+title: Create a .NET Framework Windows Form to search data with ADO.NET
 description: Read an example of how to create a Windows Form to search data .NET Framework applications with ADO.NET in Visual Studio.
 Create the Windows Form application, data source, and form.
 Add parameterization.
 Test the app. ms.date: 06/07/2021 ms.topic: conceptual